-Míng Yí, Brightness and Leveling
+Míng Yí, Wounding Brightness

 The great image says: Brightness enters into the earth : hiding brightness.
 The noble one governs the masses using darkness and also brightness.

 Míng Yí: the ideogram and the story.
 (NEW) What does it mean for your question?

 This hexagram is complementary to hex.6.
 In 36 one cannot claim any right, in 6 one knows one's rights.
 Don't neglect the other side when you concentrate on one of the two, they need each other.

 Top 6: Not bright, dark.
 In the beginning climbing up to heaven, afterwards entering the earth.